 The Lang Dyke is the work of the engineer John Golborne.
 It is a longitudinal training wall, built to help deepen the channel of the River Clyde, to allow shipping to reach Glasgow.

-Highlighting the Clyde's former lack of depth is the fact that it used to be possible to walk across the river at low tide near Dumbuck; there is some evidence of a crossing there that dates from Roman times: NS4273 : Supposed remains of a Roman causeway
+Highlighting the Clyde's former lack of depth is the fact that it used to be possible to walk across the river at low tide near Dumbuck; see: NS4273 : Supposed remains of a Roman causeway

 The Dumbuck Shoal was particularly problematic; as early as 1566, workers had attempted to remove this sandbank; at that time, huts were set up near Dumbuck to house a workforce from Dumbartonshire, Renfrewshire, and Glasgow.
 The workers laboured for weeks to remove the shoal, but their efforts evidently met with little success.
 After advice had been taken, in 1611, from the engineer Henry Crawfurd, a further attack on the shoal was made; though much effort was expended, the task again appears to have been beyond the means available.